Last Updated on June 25, 2023 by Maggie McKneely

 Tips for visiting Costa Rica

-If you usually rely on public transportation, you should know that it doesn’t really exist in Costa Rica.
+If you usually rely on public transportation, especially if you plan on backpacking in Costa Rica, you should know that it doesn’t really exist in Costa Rica.
 There are buses, and you can travel that way, but it takes some extra planning because the buses are all privately, and not publicly, owned.
 I chose not to rely on them, but if you’re interested, here is a great post on using the buses in Costa Rica.

 The other alternative is navigating the roads on your own.
 Costa Rican highways are just fine, but most other roads are narrow, windy, or unpaved and prone to rainy-season washouts.
 If that makes you nervous, you can hire a private driver.